Joel Broyhill: Early life and education

 Although according to family genealogy, the first Broyhill emigrated to Halifax County, Virginia, in the 18th century, Joel Broyhill's grandfather, Thomas Jefferson Broyhill (1852–1935) had been born near Moravian Falls in Wilkes County, North Carolina, the son of William Broyhill, a farmer and miller who also taught school following the Civil War.
 Thomas Broyhill became a carpenter and millwright, then leading citizen of the area as he established sawmills and other businesses.
 Joel's father Marvin Talmadge Broyhill Sr. moved his family to Hopewell, Virginia, to follow an uncle who worked for the DuPont Powder Company.
 M.T.
 Broyhill occasionally worked for DuPont, as well as established a real estate business which thrived until the plant closed.
 At the age of eighteen, Broyhill moved to Arlington, Virginia, when his father relocated his building and real estate firm, M.T.
 Broyhill & Sons Corporation (in part developing housing near Front Royal, Virginia, where DuPont established a cellulose factory).
 He then attended George Washington University from 1939 to 1941.

 Military service and real estate career

 In February 1942, Joel Broyhill enlisted in the United States Army.
 He served in European Theater as a captain in the 106th Infantry Division.
 He narrowly escaped death when Allied planes bombed the Nazis, and suffered what proved to be lifetime partial hearing loss from the explosions.
 Captured by the Germans during the Battle of the Bulge, Broyhill escaped six months later from a prisoner-of-war camp and rejoined advancing U.S. forces.
 He was released from active duty November 1, 1945.
 Among his military awards was a Bronze Star Medal.

-After the war, Broyhill rejoined his family's real estate firm, where he became partner and general manager.
+After the war, Broyhill and his brother M.T.
+Broyhill Jr. returned from military service and rejoined their father's real estate firm, where Joel became partner and general manager.
+By 1952, the firm was building three thousand homes a year, and became the second largest customer for General Electric appliances.
+The parents, Joel's family and M.T.
+Jr.'s family lived in three houses next door to each other in Arlington, Virginia near North 26th and Vermont Streets, although this man moved his family to a mansion on Old Dominion Drive in 1967.